devleifr/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

 Player inputs: a

-A correct guess updates the display if 'a' is in the word.
-Incorrect guesses reduce remaining attempts and add the letter to "guessed".
+If 'a' is in the word, the display updates.
+If the guess is incorrect and new, remaining attempts decrease and the guessed letter list updates.

+---

-## Evaluation / success criteria
+## ✅ Evaluation / success criteria

-- Program runs without crashing and follows the requirements above.
+- Program runs without crashing and meets the required behavior in Task 1.
 (Pass)
-- Correct handling of repeated letters and repeated guesses.
+- Repeated letters and repeated guesses are handled correctly.
 (Pass)
-- Clear, user-friendly prompts and messages.
+- Prompts and messages are clear and student-friendly.
 (Pass)

+---

-## Extensions (optional)
+## ✨ Extensions (optional)

-Try one or more of these to deepen the challenge:

-- Add difficulty levels that change the number of attempts or the word list.
+- Add difficulty levels and filter the word list by length.
-- Implement a simple ASCII-art hangman that draws more of the figure on each incorrect guess.
+- Implement ASCII-art hangman that draws progressively with wrong guesses.
-- Allow players to guess the whole word.
-- Load a larger word list from a text file and filter by word length for difficulty.
+- Allow full-word guesses and give appropriate feedback.
-- Add unit tests for the helper functions (display builder, guess validation).
+- Add unit tests for core helper functions: display builder and input validator.

+---

-## Help and resources
+## 📚 Help and resources

-If you get stuck, try:
+- Python `random.choice` for selecting a random word.
+- Use `set` and string/list methods for efficient logic.

-- Printing intermediate values (secret word, guessed letters, attempts left) to debug game state.
+- Print intermediate state values while debugging (secret word, guessed letters, attempts left).
-- Writing small helper functions and testing them individually.
-- Reviewing Python docs for `random.choice` and basic string/list methods.

 Good luck — have fun building the game!
-Keep the user experience friendly and clear for other students trying this assignment.
+Keep the experience friendly and clear for other students who will use this assignment.